hyperledger/iroha-javascript/.changeset/curly-news-approve.md

 '@iroha2/client': patch
 ---

-update according to the new data model schema
+refactor: follow the update of the data model